DC Action Lab is a worker-owned collective of experienced organizers trying to build a world based on equity, justice, and sustainability.

 We work with people and organizations building bottom-up power for positive social change.
 We support strategic thinking for long haul organizing because we believe change happens through broad based social movements fighting for systemic change.
 Click here to learn more about hiring us!

 Robby Diesu is an organizer, trainer, and strategist who works in various social movements.
-Robby specializes in mass mobilizations and direct actions for the environmental and labor movement, bringing tens of thousands to DC to protest fracking, corporate investment in coal, and the Keystone XL pipeline.
-As strategist, Robby has help develop and build the structure and process for the Stop the Frack Attack Network- the largest national network against dirty and unsafe fracking.
-He is a graduate of Catholic University and serves as Board Chair/Queen of the Washington Peace Center.
+Robby specializes in mass mobilizations and direct actions for the environmental and labor movements, bringing tens of thousands to DC to protest fracking, corporate investment in coal, and the Keystone XL pipeline.
+As strategist, Robby has help develop and build the structure and process for the Stop the Frack Attack Network, the largest national network against dirty and unsafe fracking.
+He is a graduate of Catholic University and formerly served as Board Chair/Queen of the Washington Peace Center.

 Katie Petitt is an organizer, facilitator, trainer, and community development specialist.
 Katie’s passion for organizing began at a young age; at the age of 15, she organized a student walkout in objection the U.S.-Iraq War.
 At 20, she co-founded Food For Thought, an organization in Spokane, Washington that hosts annual dinners planned and hosted equitably by students, people who are homeless, and other community members to break down barriers and put a human face on homelessness.
 Katie received a Certificate in Community Development from Stellenbosch University in South Africa, a Bachelor’s in Peace Studies from Whitworth University, and and a Master’s degree from the United Nations-mandated University for Peace in Costa Rica.
 She then conducted field research about water conflicts in Ethiopia and worked for over five years in refugee resettlement.
 Katie currently handles external relationships and strategy development for Black Lives Matter-DC.
 Katie is also an an independent consultant, focused on strategic planning and organizational culture, event/retreat planning, social media, storytelling, and fundraising.